 Another detail you should check into, if possible, is the background of the individual who is the director or administrator of the paralegal program.
 This person is responsible for selecting the curriculum, hiring instructors, advising students, choosing library materials, obtaining proper funding so that the program can have the supplies and support it needs, promoting the program to local attorneys to help with placement of graduates, and keeping on top of changes in the profession.
 In the best-case scenario, this person should be a full-time employee of the school, whose time is devoted exclusively to the paralegal program.
 The director should be a former practicing attorney or paralegal, so that he or she will have the background necessary to understand the peculiarities of the legal profession.
 When a school has such a person administrating its program, it means that the school is treating the program seriously.
 If, on the other hand, the program director is a part-time attorney, who still has a law practice on the side, or an administrator within the school who is responsible for several different divisions, it is an indication that the school is not completely devoted to turning out the best possible product.
 To get the information you need to evaluate your potential school’s director, make an appointment to see him or her to discuss the program.
 While you are there, you can ask about the director’s background.

 The next bit of research you should do on your paralegal program is to find out the qualifications of the instructors who will be teaching the courses.
 Are they merely staff teachers at the college, who have no legal background?
 Are they attorneys?
 Are they paralegals?
 How many years of experience do they have?
 Some schools make the assumption that attorneys are the best instructors for a paralegal program.
 This may not necessarily be true.
 Some attorneys teach their courses as though they were recreating their law school classes.
 And although paralegals do need to know some of the things attorneys know, the paralegals’ education should be more focused on procedures and practicality, rather than legal theory.
-Because some attorneys have no concept of the paralegal experience in the law firm, they are unable to give their students the special insights that a paralegal instructor can offer.
+Because some attorneys have no concept of the paralegal experience in the law firm, they are unable to give their students the special insights that a paralegal instructor

 If the majority of the instructors in your target program are attorneys, at least try to ascertain whether they even utilize paralegals in their practice.
 Although this may seem elementary, you would be amazed how many attorney instructors are out there teaching future paralegals who themselves have never worked with one!